beyerja/ILDbench_QGC/FinalStateAnalysis/Readme.md

 Using the histograms from the ROOT analysis some comparison plots can be created for different aspects of the analysis.
 The scripts for that are located in `analysis/comparisons` and can be executed with simple `root` execution of the script.

+Python is used for the `comparison_separations` code, so it can be simply executed with by running `python CompareGaussianSeparation.py`.
+This requires a modern python and pyROOT.